leowang1820/leowang1820.github.io/_pages/about.md

 I got my Bachelor's degree at the [College of Automotive Engneering](https://auto.jlu.edu.cn/) of [Jilin University](https://www.jlu.edu.cn/) under the supervison of Prof.[Nan Xu](https://auto.jlu.edu.cn/info/1306/5519.htm) in 2024.

-My research interests focus on path planning and stability control of CAVs especially under extreme scenarios.
+My research interests focus on trajectory planning and motion control of autonomous vehicles especially under extreme scenarios.
 Based on traditional vehicle dynamic method, i am now thrilled to try to apply the advanced technology such as machine learning into improving the motion performance under complex envrionments.

 I am very motivated and passionate about combing the vehicle dynamic with advanced technology.
-I am now open to PhD positions especially in decions-making and control of autonomous vehicle.
+I am now open to PhD positions especially in leaning-based control and planning of autonomous vehicles.
 Please feel free to reach out!

 :exclamation: News
 ======